marvleon/Rust-Practice/README.md

 - **PostgreSQL and SQLX**: The program now supports a persistent database using PostgreSQL.
 Please refer to the Installation seciton below to see how to setup your own database and send curls to add data to the DB.

+- **Yew Frontend**: The program now has a frontend using the Yew framework.
+The frontend located in the `/rust-yew` directory uses reqwasm to utilize the backend endpoints and Yew manages and builds the necessary frontend components.

 ## Getting Started

 ### Prerequisites